namespacelabs/breakpoint/README.md

 }
 ```

-### GitHub OIDC

-The Breakpoint client can optionally share the GitHub's OIDC token with the Rendezvous Server.
-The server uses the token to verify the GitHub Action's details - such as the organization, repository name and owner username - and enforce ACLs.

-This helps with protecting the Rendezvous Server from being used by unexpected users.
+### GitHub-based authentication (via OIDC)

+`breakpoint` is able to request a fresh GitHub-emitted workflow identifying token, that it sends to `rendezvous`.

+`rendezvous` has the ability to verify these, and performs access control based on the repository where the invocation was originated.

+Even if no access control is enforced, repository information is logged by `rendezvous` if available.

-## Use Namespace Rendezvous Server
+## Using Namespace's shared Rendezvous

-Namespace Labs run a public Rendezvous Server free to use.
-You only need to configure the endpoint in the `config.json` file.
+Namespace Labs runs a public `rendezvous` server that is open to everyone.
+But you can also run your own (see below).

+Although `rendezvous` facilitates pushing bytes to workloads running in workers (which would otherwise not be able to offer services), the bytes it proxies are not cleartext.
+Breakpoint establishes end-to-end ssh sessions.

+To use the shared `rendezvous`, use the following endpoint:

 ```json
 {